opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 ###### Helm chart installation
-Artifact Hub is a web-based application that enables finding, installing, and publishing packages and configurations for CNCF projects, including publicly available distributed charts Helm charts. with artifacthub the deployment process is very simple, follow these [instructions](https://github.com/Opster/opensearch-k8s-operator#getting-started) to pull and install the OpenSearch operator under opensearch-operator-system namespace.
+Artifact Hub is a web-based application that enables finding, installing, and publishing packages and configurations for CNCF projects, including publicly available distributed charts Helm charts.
+The deployment process is very simple with Artifact Hub, you can follow these [instructions](https://github.com/Opster/opensearch-k8s-operator#getting-started) to pull and install the OpenSearch Operator under opensearch-operator-system namespace.

 ###### Local installation
 - Clone the repo